-Spartan's second core area is focused on developing the oil window of the Montney formation.
-The Montney core area was established through several acquisitions, most notably the Inception Acquisition, the Simonette Acquisition, and the Velvet Acquisition, as well as several smaller asset and crown land acquisitions.
-Within the Montney core area, Spartan has assets located in the following strike areas of Alberta: Simonette, Karr, Gold Creek/Elmworth/Bezanson, Pouce Coupe/Gordondale and an asset in the Flatrock area of British Columbia.
-In addition to these properties, which the production and capital spending is predominantly attributed to the Montney formation, there are several minor properties grouped into the Montney core area located in the Rycroft, George and Kaybob areas of Alberta and a property in the Noel area of British Columbia.
+Spartan's second core area is focused on developing the oil window of the Montney Formation.
+The Montney core area was established through several acquisitions, most notably the Velvet & Inception Acquisitions, and the Simonette Acquisition, as well as several smaller asset and crown land acquisitions.
+Within the Montney core area, where the production and capital spending is predominantly attributed to the Montney Formation, Spartan has assets located in the following strike areas of Alberta: Simonette, Karr, Gold Creek/Elmworth/Bezanson, Pouce Coupe/Gordondale and an asset in the Flatrock area of British Columbia.
+In addition to these properties there are several minor properties grouped into the Montney core area located in the Rycroft, George and Kaybob areas of Alberta and a property in the Noel area of British Columbia.
 The minor properties constitute less than 3% of production for the core area.

 The Montney core area lands are predominantly situated in the oil window, which is located up dip (northeast) to the commonly developed gas condensate window of the Montney.
 Drilling and completion technologies have evolved significantly to unlock the economics of this part of the Montney fairway.
-Spartan's development in the oil window is characterized by completing wells with a large quantity of hydraulic fractures.
-While the trend in the Montney fairway has been for increasing hydraulic fracture intensity, management believes the need for high intensity fractures (largely meaning a high quantity of fractures) in the Montney oil window is of particular importance to delivering good well economics.
+Spartan's development has consisted of high intensity hydraulic fractures at tight interval/stage spacing.
+The combination of increasing hydraulic fracture intensity and completing at tight interval spacing is particularly important in the oil window and management believes is the key in delivering good economic wells.

 Various infrastructure solutions are in place across the Montney assets.
-In Simonette, Spartan owns a 50% working interest in its 120 MMcf/d gas plant and has extensive gathering and disposal infrastructure in the area.
 In Karr and the eastern portion of Gold Creek, Spartan is utilizing a midstream solution whereby the midstream partner owns and operates the batteries and gas plant.
-With its midstream partner, Spartan is undertaking a debottlenecking project in the Gold Creek area that will provide room for growth in the complex.
+With its midstream partner, Spartan has completed several debottlenecking and facility projects in the Gold Creek area that provides room for growth in the complex.
 In the western portion of Gold Creek, Spartan owns and operates a battery that has multiple connections to area gas plants.
+Spartan is currently adding compression to this area that will help support the planned long-term development.
+In Simonette, Spartan owns a 50% working interest in its 120 MMcf/d gas plant and has extensive gathering and disposal infrastructure in the area.
 Pouce Coupe has a connection to an area midstream gas plant.
-Flatrock is awaiting development and thus not producing but is well situated amongst a variety of gas processing infrastructure.
+Flatrock is awaiting development and thus not producing, but is well situated amongst a variety of gas processing infrastructure.

-Spartan has 20 to 22 wells planned in the Montney in 2022.
+Spartan has 26 to 28 wells planned in the Montney in 2023 and is expected to deliver 40,000 BOE/d for the year.
 Within the Montney core area, management has identified over 1,000 future drilling inventory locations.
-Spartan holds over 450,000 net acres in the Montney formation (751,231 net acres within the core area amongst all formations) making it amongst the largest land holders in the Montney formation oil window.
+Spartan holds over 458,000 net acres in the Montney Formation (690,310 net acres within the core area amongst all formations) making it amongst the largest land holders in the Montney Formation oil window.